gcon-git/MySQL_On_Mac/README.md

 ## About this project

-This project provides the steps necessary to install and use MySQL on a personal computer.
+This project provides the steps necessary to install and use MySQL 8.0 on a personal computer using MacOS 10.15.

+I had to review/research several YouTube videos, StackOverflow posts, blog posts and other resources online to find the necessary requirements & steps to setup MySQL 8.0 on my own computer.

-I wanted to share these steps to help others so that they can avoid searching & reading several different blog posts/videos.
+I wanted to capture & share the steps that I used in one location to help others get started and potentially avoid the same degree of confusion I initially encountered.

+This README file provides the references that were most helpful to me while trying to capture the steps that I used for the installation and initial set up.
+The *Configuring_MySQL_To_Use_Local_Files.md* file contains additional references used to help capture the steps I took to configure MySQL to allow for local data import/export operations.

 ## General